tracystacktrace/BootifulBlockOutline/README.md

 # Bootiful Block Outline

 A small mod that expands the "block outline" settings with more practical features!
-It's not only about block outlines; we're talking about entity hitbox outlines!
+It's not only about block outlines; we're also talking about entity hitbox outlines!

 Accessible via "**Options**" -> "**Video Settings...**" -> "**Block/Entity Outline**"